Championship Bath – Blackpool Derby Baths – 1939

 The most famous of championship indoor swimming pools of its era in Europe.
-An aquatic theatre hosting famous International Swimming events.
-These were International Diving, Olympic, European and Commonwealth Trials events.
+An aquatic theatre hosting famous International Swimming and Diving events.
+These were International, Olympic, European and Commonwealth Level events.

 Home to the annual Amateur Swimming Association Centralised Championships, Water Polo, and Synchronised Swimming Champs.

 Cheers of excitement, foot stamping, hand clapping and chanting were the sounds of dramatic breaking of multi records.
 Inside this salt water championship bath were emotional swings between pure joy and sadness.
 Television took all the excitement into the nations homes.
 Deep in the depths of the building was a BBC broadcasting station.
 This regularly brought the sport of swimming into peoples living rooms.
 This majestic building produced many stars, the 1,800 seats filled to capacity.

 Everyone throughout Europe had heard unofficially it had opened to the public in 1939.
 The official opening of the championship bath was to come later.
 War had interrupted the official opening in 1940, by Lord Derby, and it wasn’t until 1965 that his grandson the Earl of Derby conducted the honours!